sourceduty/Power-Time_Logger/README.md

 #

-Record each time a USB port is powered on/off,  record the total USB usage time and program usage time total.
+Record each time a USB port is powered on/off and  record the total USB usage time.

 Total recording time is 365 days.